 Blogging is as much about getting read as anything.
 Share your articles on social media, link to your articles in comment sections of relevant blogs, and get your stuff on sites with high visibility.

 If you are just starting out, try writing something for free aimed at the audience of a major site.
-If they like your writing, they’ll take the gift, and you’ll not only have the eyes of their massive audience, but now your foot is in the door.
-The first one is free, but now that you’ve peaked their interest, you can start negotiating deals for future posts and get paid for blogging.
+If they like your writing, they’ll take the gift, and you’ll not only have the eyes of their massive audience but now your foot is in the door.
+The first one is free, but now that you’ve piqued their interest, you can start negotiating deals for future posts and get paid for blogging.

 Raise Your Rates